rjframe/camino/README.md

 # Three exercises, three times a day.
 3 daily     Spanish             3 exercises

 # The '-' makes it an undesireable habit.
-This only matters for reporting.
 -daily      Sleep in
 ```